 This document is not a full assessment of the Drought Risk Management (DRM) situation in the Danube region.
-Instead, it is intended at providing some general background for supporting the conversation at the workshop "Beyond scarcity, Water scarcity and drought risk management in the Danube Region" organized by the Danube Water Program and the Global Water Partnership Central and Eastern Europe (GWP CEE).
-This text points out to some important topics and challenges and provides references of past and ongoing work, both within the region and at a global level.
+Instead, the initial pre-workshop version was intended at providing some general background for supporting the conversation at the workshop "Beyond scarcity, Water scarcity and drought risk management in the Danube Region" organized by the Danube Water Program and the Global Water Partnership Central and Eastern Europe (GWP CEE), while this post-workshop version additionally offers a summary of the key aspects debated in the event.
+This text points out some important topics and challenges and provides references of past and ongoing work, both within the region and at a global level.

 Water scarcity and droughts are amongst the most tangible - and devastating - consequences of the climate crisis.
 They increasingly affect communities across the planet, causing tolls on societies, the economy and environmental impacts.
 Europe and the Danube Region are no exception.
-In the last decades, a series of widespread droughts have affected significant parts of Europe.
+As it will be explained in this text, in the last decades, a series of widespread droughts have affected significant parts of Europe.
 The droughts in 2003 have affected over 100 million people, a third of the EU territory, and cost approximately € 8.7 billion in damage to the European economy.
 They were followed by events that have affected portions of Northern, Southern, and Western Europe in 2007, 2011, and 2012 (European Commission, 2012).

 Managing drought needs to be conceptualized in the light of climate change, considering that drought is a slow onset disaster, which may cause even more severe damage than rapid events such as floods.
-As we will discuss throughout the document, there is no specific EU legislation especially dedicated to water scarcity and drought, so the existing policies and sectorial instruments in different water-related fields need to be used and integrated since they are partially or at least marginally related to drought and can support drought management policies.
+As we will discuss throughout the document, there is no specific EU legislation especially dedicated to water scarcity and drought, so the existing policies and sectoral instruments in different water-related fields need to be used and integrated since they are partially or at least marginally related to drought and can support drought management policies.